 Trade unions can play a key role in supporting this waiver by ensuring national governments are aware that health-workers and other public services’ workers expect them to support the waiver.

 The State of Play

-In 2021, informal and formal TRIPS Council sessions will be held in mid-January and in February, followed by a General Council meeting on 1-2 March.
+In continuation, a formal TRIPS Council sessions will be held on 10 March followed by a few more sessions in April until the WTO General Council meeting of 5-6 May.